JLHerreraCortijo/drc_elections/README.md

 and election results for the merged territories, and calculating additional percentages and turnout rates.

+### 12-DISTANCES

+#### 12.1-DISTANCES TO RWANDA AND UGANDA BORDERS

+##### Get borders geometry
+The provided script extracts and processes geographical border data for the Democratic Republic of the Congo (DRC) and its neighboring countries, sourced from a shapefile downloaded from the [Humanitarian Data Exchange](https://data.humdata.org/dataset/limites-de-la-rdc-et-de-20-pays-avoisinants-drc-and-neighbouring-countries).
+The data includes boundaries for 20 neighboring countries as obtained from OpenStreetMap.
+The script specifically filters out the borders for Uganda, Rwanda, and the DRC, and then applies a small buffer to these borders to facilitate accurate spatial calculations.
+Finally, it identifies the intersecting border areas between the DRC and Rwanda, as well as the DRC and Uganda, enabling further analysis of these border regions.
+See the dtat/borders folder for further details on the border data.

 # data.RData

 results/data.RData contains several variables used across the repository.
 Here we describe some of them.